-Note: This page was last updated on October 31, 2019 to reflect our most up-to-date research on the subject.
-It does not include any information specific to macOS Catalina (10.15).
-As we learn more about Catalina, we will update this page as necessary.
+Note: This page was last updated on January 3, 2020 to reflect our most up-to-date research on the subject, and to reflect changes in macOS Catalina (10.15).

 There are a number of programs, processes, and tasks that your Mac runs either periodically or all the time in the background.
 Many of these programs are essential, but many are not and disabling them will increase the total percentage of your computer’s resources which are available to QLab.